FunnelFunction/0.0_git_funnelfunction_marketing_Principals/README.md

 **We propose replacements.**

+The Funnel Function Master Equation
+                         t
+                        ⌠   B(τ) · M(τ) · S(τ)
+f(x) = W(Φ,Ψ,ε) · γ^t · ⎮  ──────────────────── dτ
+                        ⌡       Σ(τ)
+                         0

+Where:
+SymbolNameDefinitionW(Φ,Ψ,ε)Writability Gate1 if δ(Φ−Ψ) > ε, else 0 — Are they writable at all?B(τ)BodyS(sensory) → σ(somatic) — Physical signal accumulationM(τ)MindR(relevance) → π(prediction) — Cognitive model confidenceS(τ)SoulΠ(resonance) → Ι(identity) — Self-concept alignmentΣ(τ)SuppressionN + L + Θ + F + R + SQ — All friction, all noiseγ^tDecayMemory erosion over time∫dτAccumulationEvidence compounds across exposures

+The Interpretation
+In plain English:

+The probability of conversion equals the writability gate times the time-decayed integral of (Body × Mind × Soul) over total suppression.

+The three laws embedded:

+Multiplicative Numerator: Zero on ANY of Body, Mind, or Soul collapses the whole signal.
+It's an AND-gate.
+Additive Denominator: Suppressors accumulate independently.
+Any single source of friction can kill you.
+Gated by Writability: If intent doesn't align with offer (ΔΨ > ε), the integral is multiplied by zero.
+No amount of marketing fixes bad targeting.

+The Collapsed Form
+For those who want it even simpler:
+        B · M · S
+f(x) = ─────────── · W
+            Σ
+Body times Mind times Soul, divided by Suppression, gated by Writability.
+That's the whole funnel.
+That's the whole company.
+That's Funnel Function.

+What This Means Operationally
+If you want to...Optimize...Break through noise↑ B (sensory salience)Increase relevance↑ M (prediction error, intent match)Build "trust"↑ S (identity congruence, somatic evidence)Reduce friction↓ Σ (simplify, de-risk, reduce load)Stop wasting CPUW = 0 → don't process them at all

+That's your north star equation.

 Every legacy term in this document is mapped to a mathematical function.
 Every function is decomposable into measurable variables.
 Every variable connects to either cognitive science (how brains work) or information theory (how signals propagate).

 The result is not a new marketing framework.
 It is a **new physics of commercial attention**.